mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 | Misumi HFSB5-2020-420          | 1        |

 #### :wrench: Rear Electronics Brackets

+I managed purchase a SKR 1.4 (the non Turbo verion) cheaply to replace the [SKR 1.4 Turbo I have in my Anet A8](printer-hardware-upgrades.md) and plan to install the SKR 1.4 Turbo here.
+I chose this to enable me to swap the boards with minimal re-wiring, and without the need to re-print a new case.
+I have also purchased the [BTT EXP-MOT motor expansion module](https://github.com/bigtreetech/BTT-Expansion-module/tree/master/BTT%20EXP-MOT) to allow me to install additional stepper motor drivers to run the [Enraged Rabbit Carrot Feeder](printer-enraged-rabbit-carrot-feeder.md) and potentially add a [3rd Z Stepper Motor](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/yeri/V1_3Z).

 | Item                                                                                                                                                               | Quantity | Material                                                | Size  | Weight | Cost  |      Printed       | Notes                                                                                                                                    |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------- | ------------------------------------------------------- | ----- | ------ | ----- | :----------------: | ---------------------------------------------------------------------------------------------------------------------------------------- |